Debretsion Gebremichael

-Debretsion Gebremichael (ደብረጽዮን ገብረሚካኤል, pronunciation: /ti/; born c.
+Debretsion Gebremichael (Note: ደብረጽዮን ገብረሚካኤል; pronunciation: /ti/) (born c.
 1963) is an Ethiopian politician serving as the chairman of Tigray People's Liberation Front (TPLF).
 He was previously the president of the Tigray Region.
 His position as titular head of the Tigray Region was disputed by the federal government of Ethiopia who in November 2020 appointed Mulu Nega as the chief executive of the Transitional Government of Tigray, succeeded by Abraham Belay.
 From July 2021 to March 2023, Debretsion again led the Tigray Region, while Abraham Belay left the transitional government to become Ethiopia's minister of Defence.

 His party nominally won all 152 contested seats and 98.2% of the votes of the 2020 Tigray regional election, which was held in defiance of the federal government that had postponed the elections because of the COVID-19 pandemic in Ethiopia.

 Early life

-Debretsion was born and raised in the town of Axum in Tigray.
+Debretsion was born in c.
+1963 and raised in the town of Axum in Tigray.
 He gave up his engineering studies at Addis Ababa University to join the TPLF in the 1970s and fight the Derg military junta.
 He was sent to Italy on a false passport and received training in communications technology and led the team that launched the Dimtsi Woyane ('Voice of the Revolution') radio station in 1980.
 Debretsion was also involved in disrupting the Derg's radio systems.